When the Relationship Meant to Hold You Didn’t

 When Something Essential Was Missing

-When that doesn’t happen consistently as is often the case with emotionally immature or emotionally unavailable caregivers the shift is often subtle, but deeply shaping.
+When that doesn’t happen consistently — as is often the case with emotionally immature or emotionally unavailable caregivers — the impact is often subtle, but deeply shaping.

-The child begins to absorb emotional experiences they don’t yet have the capacity to process.
+The child begins taking in emotional experiences they do not yet have the capacity to process.

-Not in a way that is obvious or dramatic.
+Not always in ways that look obvious or dramatic.

 Many people who resonate with this would not describe their childhood as traumatic.